khuzaimyasir/khuzaimyasir/README.md

 - 👋 Hi, I’m @khuzaimyasir
 - 👀 I’m interested in flutter,nodejs postgresql projects ...
 - 🌱 I’m currently learning Golang  ...
-- 💞️ I’m looking to collaborate and brainstorm ideas on startups,pwa and mobile apps projects
+- 💞️ I’m looking to collaborate and brainstorm ideas on startups,pwa and mobile apps production full stack projects
 - 📫 How to reach me ->https://www.linkedin.com/in/khuzaim-yasar-52a157220/
 -